transparency-dev/trillian-tessera/README.md

 The `AppendOptions` allow Tessera behaviour to be tuned.
 Take a look at the methods named `With*` on the `AppendOptions` struct in the root package, e.g. [`WithBatching`](https://pkg.go.dev/github.com/transparency-dev/trillian-tessera@main#AppendOptions.WithBatching) to see the available options are how they should be used.

-Whichever storage option you use, writing to the log follows the same pattern: simply call `Add` with a new entry created with the data to be added as a leaf in the log.
+Writing to the log follows this flow:
+ 1. Call `Add` with a new entry created with the data to be added as a leaf in the log.
-This method returns a _future_ of the form `func() (idx uint64, err error)`.
+    - This method returns a _future_ of the form `func() (idx uint64, err error)`.
-When called, this future function will block until the data passed into `Add` has been sequenced and an index number is _durably_ assigned (or until failure, in which case an error is returned).
+ 2. Call this future function, which will block until the data passed into `Add` has been sequenced
+    - On success, an index number is _durably_ assigned and returned
+    - On failure, the error is returned

-Once this index has been returned, the new data is sequenced, but not necessarily integrated into the log.
+Once an index has been returned, the new data is sequenced, but not necessarily integrated into the log.

 As discussed above in [Integration](#integration), sequenced entries will be _asynchronously_ integrated into the log and be made available via the read API.
 Some personalities may need to block until this has been performed, e.g. because they will provide the requester with an inclusion proof, which requires integration.